agenthunt/cra-apache-php-index-demo/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is an example on to use index.php as the index file with  [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+Install docker and then
+### `docker-compose up`

+This will bring up apache-php server on port 80

 ### `yarn start`